Tzav: In medieval Jewish interpretation

-This and the preceding parashah, Vayikra, are discussed in these medieval Jewish sources:
+The parashah is discussed in these medieval Jewish sources:

 Leviticus chapters 1–7

-Maimonides and Nachmanides differed about the reason for the sacrificial system.
-Maimonides wrote that the reason for the offerings was because when the Israelites lived in Egypt and Chaldea, the Egyptians worshipped sheep and the Chaldeans worshipped demons in the form of goats.
+Maimonides and Naḥmanides differed about the reason for the sacrificial system.
+Maimonides wrote that the reason for the offerings was that when the Israelites lived in Egypt and Chaldea, the Egyptians worshipped sheep, and the Chaldeans worshipped demons in the form of goats.
 And people in India never slaughter cattle.
-Thus God commanded the Israelites to slaughter cattle, sheep, and goats to God, so that worshipers of the other lands would know that God required the very act that they considered to be the utmost sin, and through that act God would forgive Israel's sins.
+Thus, God commanded the Israelites to slaughter cattle, sheep, and goats to God so that worshipers of the other lands would know that God required the very act that they considered to be the utmost sin, and through that act, God would forgive Israel's sins.
 God thus intended to cure the people of the other nations of false beliefs, which Maimonides characterized as diseases of the soul, for diseases are healed by medicines that are antithetical to the diseases.